GabrielMioni/gm-contact-email/readme.txt

 == Description ==

-GM Contact Email is an easy to implement and use way to setup a contact form on your WordPress site.
+GM Contact Form is an easy to implement and use way to setup a contact form on your WordPress site.
 Configuration is optional.
 The plugin supports Ajax, but if JavaScript is unavailable on the client's browser it will still work.

 The GM Contact Form includes the following inputs.
 Those marked by asterisks are required: